rkaunismaa/NLP4HTML/README.md

 Nice!
 I CAN use TypeScript if I want for my javascript development in node.

 Yeah.
 The above tutorial is gonna be super helpful!
+Resume [here](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment) tomorrow ..